The official scikit-learn certification, proctored by Probabl

 03

-Interpretation and communication
+Interpretation and Communication

-• Visualizing results with matplotlib and seaborn
+• Matplotlib and seaborn visualization

-• Reading a confusion matrix and an ROC curve
+• Confusion matrix and ROC curve reading

-from sklearn.metrics import \
+from sklearn.metrics import ConfusionMatrixDisplay

 model, X_te, y_te,